The End of Exploration

 destination, as the GPS will display how to get back home.
 The entire process

-of discovering and exploring that has been a pillar of human civilization for
+of discovery and exploration that has been a pillar of human civilization for

 thousands of years has suddenly become obsolete and redundant.
 This is a

-conceptual revolution that compared with the spreading of the printing press.
+conceptual revolution comparable with the spread of the printing press.

 - The cellular phone is causing a parallel revolution by making information

-available anywhere anytime.
+available anywhere at any time.
 Humans won't need to remember or write down

 the information they need when they move to another place: they will simply

 - The whole experience of traveling will dramatically change.
 Sports like hiking